fmrico/rep/rep-XXXX.rst

 ==========

 Motion Capture Systems (mocap systems, in short) are very important in Robotics.
-They are critical when testing localization algorithms, commanding groups of indoor drones or AR applications, among many other applications.
+They are critical when testing localization algorithms and commanding groups of indoor drones or AR applications, among many other applications.

-Typically, most of the proprietary control software are programs that calibrate, configure and manage the information obtained from their cameras.
-Most of vendors provide libraries for different applications with an SDK for connecting from any OS and receiving position data.
-ROS 2 mocap drivers use these SDK for prviding the mocap systems information to the nodes that requires it.
+Typically, most proprietary control software programs calibrate, configure, and manage the information obtained from their cameras.
+Most vendors provide libraries for different applications with an SDK for connecting from any OS and receiving position data.
+ROS 2 mocap drivers use these SDKs to provide the mocap systems information to the nodes that require it.
 ROS 2 already has many packages available with drivers for mocap systems.

-This REP defines the standards that should guide the development of mocap system drivers, so that any user application can be developed independently of the mocap system used, benefiting the reusability of applications and the use of this type of systems in ROS 2.
+This REP defines the standards that should guide the development of the mocap system drivers so that any user application can be developed independently of the mocap system used, benefiting the reusability of applications and the use of this type of systems in ROS 2.